How a Healthy Diet Can Improve Blurry Night Vision

 Astigmatism

 Astigmatism is when the cornea has an odd or irregular shape.
-This causes the light to reflect through the eye and on to the retina in an uneven pattern.
+This causes the light to reflect through the eye and onto the retina in an uneven pattern.
 Your vision can be blurry, especially at night.
 To combat astigmatism, you should try adding more vitamin A, vitamin B and vitamin C to your diet.
 There are also specific eye exercises that naturally treat astigmatism.

 Cataracts

 Cataracts are the result of cloudiness in the lens of the eye.
-The cloudiness limits the amount of light which can pass through the lens.
+The cloudiness limits the amount of light that can pass through the lens.
 This can make your vision blurry.
 Surgery is usually the only way to correct a cataract once it has occurred.
 But by improving your diet, you can greatly reduce your chances of developing cataracts.

 Many people are less familiar with lutein and zeaxanthin.
-Lutein and zeaxanthin are antioxidants which help protect the eyes from harmful ultraviolet rays in sunlight.
+Lutein and zeaxanthin are antioxidants that help protect the eyes from harmful ultraviolet rays in sunlight.
 They have both been associated with better vision, especially in dim light situations.
 To add lutein and zeaxanthin to your diet, eat more kale, collard greens, spinach, corn, and broccoli.

 Other Dietary Options

-Sometimes it is difficult to fit the appropriate foods into your diet because of cost, availability, maybe even food allergies.
+Sometimes it is difficult to fit the appropriate foods into your diet because of cost, availability, and maybe even food allergies.
 If you find yourself not getting enough of the correct vitamins and minerals on a regular basis, you should consider eye exercises for blurry vision.
 Or you might want to add a vitamin supplement into your daily routine.
 The best option would be to add one that is specifically formulated to address the needs of your eyes, like our Ocu-Plus Formula.
 It will help fill the gaps left by your diet.

 Perhaps you don’t currently have blurry night vision or any other specific eye ailment.
 If not, consider improving your diet to prolong your healthy eyesight.
 It is important to get the essential vitamins, minerals and herbs that are beneficial to overall healthy eyesight.